greghendershott/wffi/README.md

 For a section of a markdown file to be utilized as a function specification, it must use a certain format:

----

     # Name of API function

     The section level 1 heading above is used as the name of the API function.

     Documentation text here.
 Use full markdown formatting.

     ## Optional subsection(s) with more documentation

     If you need more subsections for documentation, you may use them.

     ## Request

     A section level 2 named "Request" is special.
-It may contain an HTTP request template, inside of a code block using the ```` markers (the indented 4 spaces style is ignored).
+It may contain an HTTP request template, inside of a code block defined with ```` markers.
 For instance:

     ````
     GET /user/{user}/items/{item}
         ?qp1={}